 My name is Rose Zoltek-Jick and I am on the faculty here at Northeastern.
 Mike came to us as our Dean in 1979 and I am honored to have been asked from amongst his colleagues to moderate this first panel on Michael as a champion of civil liberties.

-We are going to hear from three illustrious speakers, Professors Margaret Burnham from Northeastern, Randy Kennedy from Harvard and Mark Brodin from Boston College.
+We are going to hear from three illustrious speakers, Professors Margaret Burnham from Northeastern, Randy Kennedy from Harvard, and Mark Brodin from Boston College.
 Our time together is short and so I am not going to say much more about them, nor their scholarship.
 I am sure that they will forgive me as we all want the focus of our celebration to be on Mike and on his career.
-Margaret and Randy are going to focus their remarks on Mike’s time at the Legal Defense Fund; Margaret, with her perspective as his colleague and fellow lawyer there and then, and Randy—although he was a summer intern at LDF after his first year of law school-- will talk about Mike’s work at LDF from a different vantage point.
+Margaret and Randy are going to focus their remarks on Mike’s time at the Legal Defense Fund (LDF); Margaret, with her perspective as his colleague and fellow lawyer then and there, and Randy—although he was a summer intern at LDF after his first year of law school—will talk about Mike’s work at LDF from a different vantage point.
 Mark will then follow.
 His talk will shift our focus to Mike’s career as a teacher, his teacher at Columbia, and Mike’s pioneering work with Phil Schrag on the clinical education of law students, creating and championing the type of education Mike wished he had received back in the day at Yale and but only received on the job at LDF.
-The practical on-the -job training at the LDF that was the “Making of a Civil Rights Lawyer” marked only the beginning of the making of the remarkable person we are celebrating today.
+The practical on-the-job training at the LDF that was the “Making of a Civil Rights Lawyer” marked only the beginning of the making of the remarkable person we are celebrating today.

 Before turning today over to our panel, I am going to spend a moment recounting two of Michael’s’ remarkable achievements that we are not going to be covering today, even as we celebrate Mike’s work as a lawyer and the cases for which he was responsible, his contributions to the field of legal education, and his work on capital punishment.